MediaComem/comem-archidep/README.md

 - :hammer: An exercise aimed at practicing a topic discussed in class.
 - **:collision: This exercise is graded.**

+For you to succeed in this course, it is highly recommended that you read and complete all the content that is not labeled "_extra_".

 ## What you will need